Have you started hiking? Congratulations! But where to start? Here is a complete guide for hiking for beginners.

 You should try to drink 1 liter of water every two hours.
 Increase this amount if you are hiking in very hot or desert climates.

-When it comes to the container, you can choose between stainless steel bottles (to keep it fresh), plastic bottles, and hydration packs (the practical choice par excellence).
+For the container, you can choose between stainless steel bottles (to keep it fresh), plastic bottles, and hydration bladder (the practical choice par excellence).

 It doesn’t matter, as long as you have enough water!

-I really like the solution of the hydration bag, which can also be used in trail running.
+I really like the solution of the hydration bag, which you can also use in trail running.

 These bags are light, practical, comfortable, and can be used to store your snacks and other small items.